-American RadioWorks® is the national documentary unit of American Public Media.
-ARW creates documentaries, series projects, podcasts and online content for public radio and the Internet.
-We have a special interest in critical issues facing K-12 and higher education.
+American RadioWorks is becoming the national documentary unit of APM Reports.
+Since 1998, we have created documentaries, series projects, podcasts and online content for public radio and the Internet.
+We have a special interest in exploring the people, ideas, and innovations that are changing education in the 21st century.
+We also examine critical issues in civil society, health care, the environment, business and economics.

-Stephen Smith is the Executive Editor and Host of American RadioWorks, the national documentary series from American Public Media.
+Stephen Drury Smith is the Executive Editor and Host of American RadioWorks, the international documentary series from American Public Media.
 Smith has covered a wide range of international and domestic issues, including human rights, education, science and health, race relations and American history.
-Smith and ARW have been awarded the duPont-Columbia University Gold and Silver Batons, regarded as the Pulitzer Prize of broadcasting.
-Smith is the editor of The First Lady of Radio: Eleanor Roosevelt’s Historic Broadcasts, and co-editor of Say it Plain, A Century of Great African American Speeches; Say it Loud, Great Speeches on Civil Rights and African American Identity; and After the Fall, New Yorkers Remember September 2001 and the Years That Followed.
-Smith is a graduate of Macalester College.
+Smith and ARW have been awarded many national journalism awards, including the duPont-Columbia University Gold and Silver Batons, the Robert F. Kennedy, Edward R. Murrow, Overseas Press Club, Investigative Reporters and Editors, International Consortium of Investigative Journalists, Major Armstrong, Society of Professional Journalists and Scripps-Howard awards.
+Smith is a graduate of Macalester College, where he is a visiting instructor in English.
 He holds an M.A. from the University of Chicago, where he was a William Benton Fellow.

 Coordinating Producer Ellen Guettler has worked on more than 40 documentaries with American RadioWorks since 2003.
 Her own documentary work includes stories on international adoption, online social networking and the adoption of teenagers.
 Guettler has worked at National Public Radio and the Online NewsHour with Jim Lehrer.
 She has a Bachelor of Arts degree in International Studies and Geography from Middlebury College.